hihihippp/scottsievert.github.io/src/source/_posts/2014-05-14-Scientific-Python-tips-and-tricks.markdown

 getting started with Git/Github.

 ### drawnow
 (shameless plug) MATLAB has a great feature that allows you to call `drawnow` to have a figure update (after calling a series of plot commands).
 I searched high and low for a similar syntax in Python.
 I couldn't find anything but matplotlib's animation frameworks which didn't jive with the global scope ease I wanted to use.
+After a long and arduous search, I did find `clf()` and `draw()`.
+This is simple once you know about it, but it's a pain to find it.

-So, I created [python-drawnow][drawnow] to add this functionality.
+So, I created [python-drawnow][drawnow] to make this functionality *easily* accessible.
 It easily allows you to view the results of an iterative (aka for-loop) process.

 ### Conclusion
 As I stressed in the introduction, this guide is not meant to be a full introduction to Python; there are plenty of other tools to do that.
 [There][scipy-lectures] [are][scipy-lectures-http] [many][py-for-mat]